 As a soloist, Kapelis’ highlights include appearances with the Royal Philharmonic Orchestra in London, the Prague Symphony Orchestra, the Camerata Italica, as well as the foremost orchestras in his native Greece.
-In addition, he has performed concertos and chamber music with ensembles of musicians from the Philharmonia Orchestra and the New York Philharmonic.
-It is during his years in New York that Kapelis enjoyed an eight-year collaboration with a chamber group of musicians from the New York Philharmonic, The Philharmonic Chamber Soloists, in a partnership that took him from New York’s Lincoln Center to several tours in Europe.
+In addition, he has performed concertos and chamber music with ensembles of musicians from the Philharmonia Orchestra and the New York Philharmonic, having enjoyed an eight-year collaboration with The Philharmonic Chamber Soloists in a partnership that took him from New York’s Lincoln Center to several tours in Europe.
 A prolific chamber music player, his more recent collaborations include performances with violinist Renaud Capuçon, violist Yuri Bashmet, cellist Mischa Maisky, clarinetist Stanley Drucker, trumpeter Sergei Nakariakov, and pianist Martha Argerich.
 As a recitalist, Kapelis’ solo repertoire encompasses all periods and often combines standard with more obscure works.
 Most recently, he has premiered an unprecedented recital surveying Greek myth as a source of inspiration and is currently presenting this program on a world tour.